Catterio/Discord-DefaultSourceSansProFont/README.md

 # Discord-DefaultSourceSansProFont
-This sets the discord default font (gg sans) to Source Sans Pro.
+Sets the default Discord font (gg sans) to Source Sans Pro.
+This is meant to be used in BetterDiscord themes.
+The source code of this is taken and modified from snappycreeper's OldDiscordFont GitHub.
+(Link: https://github.com/snappycreeper/OldDiscordFont)